 Dr. John McClay • Pediatric Otolaryngologist

-Dr. Mike Lewis • Chairman, Department of Surgery, Paris Regional Medical Center
+Dr. Mike Lewis • Retired Chairman, Department of Surgery, Paris Regional Medical Center

 Dr. Reed Williams • Entrepreneur